alpriva/car-rental-db/README.md

 # car-rental-db

-This project represents database for a car rental company
+This project represents a database for a car rental company

-Database is defined by the relations below:
+The database is defined by the relations below:

  branch (bno, baddress, mid)
  worker (wid, wname, waddress, bno)